splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Cookies
 -------------

 Set cookies in the browser before the test starts.
-For example, to circumvent a popup modal from randomly appearing and interfering with your test, you can set cookies.
-Any cookies that are set will apply to the domain of the starting URL of the check.
+For example, your site may respond to a cookie to circumvent a popup modal from randomly appearing and interfering with your test flow.

+To set a cookie, a key and value must be provided.
+A domain and path may optionally be provided to only apply the cookie to requests to the given domain and/or path.
+By default, the cookie will aply to the to the domain of the starting URL of the check and all paths on that domain.
 Splunk Synthetics Monitoring uses the :new-page:`public suffix list <https://publicsuffix.org/>` to determine the domain.

 .. _browser-host-overrides: